Sawarijamgaonkar/Next_Gen_Dev/movie genre classification/Readme.md

 ## Goal

-This project aims to accurately predict the genre(s) of a movie , improving the accuracy of movie recommendations by understanding user preferences based on genres.
+This project aims to predict the genre of movie accurately.
 ## Methodology

 Utilizing a combination of EDA techniques and machine learning algorithms, we have meticulously analyzed data to discern patterns and correlations associated with the description of each movie .
 Key steps include data cleaning, feature engineering, and insightful visualization to extract meaningful insights.